 Come the morning, of course, it all looked a lot different.
 The villa was perched by the side of a lagoon and my very own infinity pool was winking at me from the outside deck.

-The Cove Rotana Resort was one of the first luxury resorts to open after Ras Al-Kaimah’s expansion programme began in earnest in 2010.
-Ras Al Kaimah or RAK as it is known locally, had been slow to respond to the tourist success of Dubai and Abu Dhabi, preferring instead to keep its mountains, mangroves, desert and beaches to itself and enjoy the fruits of its natural gas and ceramic exports.
+The Cove Rotana Resort was one of the first luxury resorts to open after Ras Al-Khaimah’s expansion programme began in earnest in 2010.
+Ras Al Khaimah or RAK as it is known locally had been slow to respond to the tourist success of Dubai and Abu Dhabi, preferring instead to keep its mountains, mangroves, desert and beaches to itself and enjoy the fruits of its natural gas and ceramic exports.

 That all changed in 2010 when this extraordinary Emirate embraced tourism with open arms and pressed the throttle on making it an alternate destination to its more illustrious neighbours.

 The Cove Rotana is spread over 600 metres of prime Arabian Gulf beachfront in the style of a Nubian village.
 78 whitewashed one, two and three-bedroom villas are grouped around a cluster of man-made lagoons or set into the hills above, offering some spectacular views of the coast.